Military Frees Seven People Arrested as Suspected Kidnappers - THISDAYLIVE

 John Shiklam in Kaduna

-Troops of the military security outfit, Operation Thunder Strike, saturday, handed over to the Kaduna State government, seven innocent persons earlier arrested on the suspicion that they were kidnappers.
+Troops of the military security outfit, Operation Thunder Strike, yesterday, handed over to the Kaduna State Government, seven innocent persons earlier arrested on the suspicion that they were kidnappers.

 Troops had arrested them during a raid on the hideouts of suspected kidnappers at the